Tag Archive for: Italian Lawyer

 You may also be interested in How to get a mortgage in Italy

-Property buying in Italy Can Be A Nightmare
+Buying a House in Italy Can Be A Nightmare

-Property buying in Italy is a serious investment and often the fulfilment of a dream.
+Buying a house in Italy is a serious investment and often the fulfilment of a dream.
 Italy’s unique real estate laws and local customs all lead to the recommendation of having the right team of advisors in place to make your experience successful.

 A couple from Bristol found a house in the Abruzzo that they wanted to buy.
 The vendor’s real estate agent got them to sign a Proposta di Acquisto (reservation offer).